 It's generally best to leave a small cushion in the old account in case there are transactions you've missed or forgotten about.

-Make sure that you keep up with the minimum balance requirements of your old bank so that you don't accidentally trigger a penalty when you're transferring money out of your account.
+Make sure you keep up with the minimum balance requirements of your old bank so that you won't accidentally trigger a penalty when you're transferring money out of your account.

-Once you're confident that all of your outstanding bills, checks and debits have cleared, and your new accounts are fully functional, it's time to formally close the old ones.
+Once you're confident that all of your outstanding bills, checks and debits have cleared, and that your new account is fully functional, it's time to formally close your old one.

 You can do this by phone or by visiting a bank branch.
-If you're going in person, you may want to call ahead to find out which documents you'll need to close your accounts.
-Some banks also charge a fee, so be prepared for that as well.
+If you're going in person, you may want to call ahead to find out which documents you'll need to close your account.
+The bank may charge a fee, so be prepared for that as well.

 Ask the bank to provide written confirmation of the closure.

-The Consumer Finance Protection Bureau strongly recommends taking the extra step of getting written confirmation so there's a paper trail in case the account is ever reactivated for any reason.
+The U.S. Consumer Financial Protection Bureau strongly recommends taking the extra step of getting written confirmation, so there's a paper trail in case the account is ever reactivated for any reason.

 Consumer banking experts warn that you should be on the lookout in case your old account turns into a "zombie account."